History of al-Qaeda: In Sudan

-Refuge in Afghanistan
+Return to Afghanistan

 After the fall of the Afghan communist regime in 1992, Afghanistan was effectively ungoverned for four years and plagued by constant infighting between various mujahideen groups.
 This situation allowed the Taliban to organize.
 The Taliban also garnered support from graduates of Islamic schools, which are called madrassa.
 According to Ahmed Rashid, five leaders of the Taliban were graduates of Darul Uloom Haqqania, a madrassa in the small town of Akora Khattak.
 The town is situated near Peshawar in Pakistan, but the school is largely attended by Afghan refugees.
 This institution reflected Salafi beliefs in its teachings, and much of its funding came from private donations from wealthy Arabs.
 Four of the Taliban's leaders attended a similarly funded and influenced madrassa in Kandahar.
 Bin Laden's contacts were laundering donations to these schools, and Islamic banks were used to transfer money to an "array" of charities which served as front groups for Al-Qaeda.

 Many of the mujahideen who later joined the Taliban fought alongside Afghan warlord Mohammad Nabi Mohammadi's Harkat i Inqilabi group at the time of the Russian invasion.
 This group also enjoyed the loyalty of most Afghan Arab fighters.

 The continuing lawlessness enabled the growing and well-disciplined Taliban to expand their control over territory in Afghanistan, and it came to establish an enclave which it called the Islamic Emirate of Afghanistan.
 In 1994, it captured the regional center of Kandahar, and after making rapid territorial gains thereafter, the Taliban captured the capital city Kabul in September 1996.